api-monkey/apitesting/CONTRIBUTING.md

 👉 Read it here: [CLA-individual.md](./CLA-individual.md)

-All pull requests will require CLA acceptance.
-If a CLA bot is enabled, it will prompt you automatically.
+All pull requests are checked by our CLA bot (**CLA Assistant Lite**).
+On your first contribution, you will be prompted to sign the CLA via a GitHub link.
+You only need to sign once.

 ---